The Consumer Contracts Regulations

-The seller's terms and conditions or returns policy should state who pays the cost of returning goods.
+The seller's terms and conditions or returns policy should state who pays the cost of returning the item.

 If they don't state this, then the seller has to cover the cost.

-In this case, you're entitled to a refund of the total amount you paid, including any charge to ship the goods to you.
+In this case, you're entitled to a refund of the total amount you paid, including costs to ship the item to you, and the fee to return the item.
 No admin or restocking fees should be charged.

 Returning faulty goods

-If you receive faulty goods and wish to return them, The Distance Selling Regulations are in addition to your other legal rights.
+If you receive faulty goods under a contract entered into on or before 12 June 2014 and wish to return them, The Distance Selling Regulations are in addition to your other legal rights.

-So, if your goods are faulty and don’t do what they're supposed to, or don’t match the description given, you have the same consumer rights under the Sale of Goods Act as you have when buying face to face.
+So, if your goods received under a contract entered into on or before 12 June 2014 are faulty and don’t do what they're supposed to, or don’t match the description given, you have the same consumer rights as you have when buying face to face.